selizondo/lora-finetune/README.md

 - Skip answers under 30 characters (non-answers)
 - Result: ~8000 usable train + ~600 val examples

+The held-out validation set is used for final evaluation so the adapter improvements are measured against a raw model baseline rather than just training loss.
 The format choice matters: the Llama-2 instruction template (`[INST]<<SYS>>`) is used because Mistral-7B-v0.1 was trained with it.
 Using the wrong template degrades instruction-following without touching model weights.

 ---